 RELH 476 The Swiss Reformation and Calvinism (3-4)

-Leading men of the Swiss Reformation (Zwingli, Bullinger, Calvin, and Beza) and the theological and sociological influences of Calvinism.
+Leading men and movements of the Swiss Reformation, with particular emphasis on John Calvin and the theological and sociological legacy of Calvinism.
 Offered alternate years.
 Identical to HIST 476.

 RELH 478 The English Reformation (3-4)